drkkgy/HPDF-Group-Task-1-Team-10-/README.md

 [Follow User guide]( https://youtu.be/4zouN0oF1fY)

 Note: This repository has a zipped ReactNative code & APK in NOTIFY_ANDROID directory.
-The git repo is present at [Link](https://github.com/manishgrd/notify_RN)
+Along with this Repository, there is a standalone git repo present at [Link](https://github.com/manishgrd/notify_RN)

 ## C) React JS Notify WebApp
-Note: The git repo is present at [Link](https://github.com/manishgrd/notify_webapp)
+Note: Along with this Repository, there is a standalone  standalone git repo present at [Link](https://github.com/manishgrd/notify_webapp)

 Hosted WebApp Link   https://ui.astigmatic44.hasura-app.io